heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 | Entities | Lempel-Ziv 77 | Various content-types are compressed and uncompressed correctly | |
 | Entities | Lempel-Ziv 77 | Offsets, lengths and characters are correctly formed for pre-determined test content  | |

- User can additionally manually launch more extensive tests from the terminal.
-The more extensive automated tests include testing algorithms on larger files and can take multiple minutes to run through.

 ### Running automated tests in terminal

 A lighter test-set is run every time the application start.
 To run this lighter test-set in the terminal without starting the application, use the command